 Graduating from high school is a large step in life, as many view it as the doorway to adulthood.
 It often signals the beginning of a student’s first prolonged stay away from home, whether the student goes to college, vocational school, or begins working right away.
 So graduating high school early—and therefore taking that first step into adulthood—is no easy decision.
 There are reasons to graduate in four years.
 There are also reasons to graduate a semester or even a year early.
-Here are some graduating early from high school pros and cons:
+Here are some pros and cons of graduating early:

 When it comes to high school, many students experience a mental block colloquially known as senioritis during senior year.
 It usually involves a lack of drive to complete schoolwork and drifting attention spans.
 However, if you get out of high school early, there is a good chance you won’t suffer this until you are ready to graduate college.